What is a Joint Will?

 Can a surviving spouse change the will?

-However, there are some disadvantages to consider:
+However, some disadvantages need consideration:

-Options rather than a Joint Will
+Options rather than a Joint Will in Singapore